TheTysonator/uptime-lugin/README.md

 ## Status

-Ready to be used but a work in progress.
-Breaking changes may come.
+Usable, but still a work in progress.
+Breaking changes may occur.